Magnetic-Fox/CP1250-DLL/README.md

 ## How to compile this code?

-As this is very simple code of (de facto) empty library, which just include resources, the solution should comile for 16-bit targets using any compatible compiler.
+As this is very simple code of (de facto) empty library, which just include resources, the solution should compile for 16-bit targets using any compatible compiler.
 It was prepared using (and mostly to compile) using Open Watcom and was tested only in it.

 ## Disclaimer